How much does your Dayton Home inspection cost?

 Yeah... let me write your report for you!

 "This Wadsworth brand panel is not a Federal Pacific Stab-lok 'junk'.
-While robust for it's era, it is simple obsolete and difficult to find replacement components.
-Their were no inherent safety concerns as typically found with Federal Pacific Stab-lok service panels."
+While robust for it's era, it is simply obsolete and difficult to find replacement components.
+There were no inherent safety concerns as typically found with Federal Pacific Stab-lok service panels."